ethereum-optimism/docs/CONTRIBUTING.md

 1. Create a new [pull request on GitHub](https://github.com/ethereum-optimism/docs/issues/new/choose).
 2. Select a PR type from the list or choose **Open a blank isssue** at the bottom of the page.
 3. Complete the form as requested.
 For blank PR issues, please provide a clear title and accurate description/context.
-4. Click the “Create pull request” button to create the pull request effectively.
+4. Click the "Create pull request"button to create the pull request effectively.

->If your pull request is not ready for review yet, choose the “[Create draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)” in the dropdown.
-The Optimism documentation team will review your pull request only when you mark it as “[Ready for review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request)”.
+>If your pull request is not ready for review yet, choose the "[Create draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)"in the dropdown.
+The Optimism documentation team will review your pull request only when you mark it as "[Ready for review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request)".

 5. Add GitHub labels for the pull request.
 Add `documentation` to all pull requests in this repo **AND** additional labels based on the type of update or request.
      - `tutorial`, `faq`, or `troubleshooting` for specific content types,